dlesbre/mlpp/README.md

   It differs from the cut block in that:
   - it will also print its content to calls of {% label XXX %} preceding it
-  - it can't be overwriting (at most one atlabel block per label)
+  - it can't be overwritten (at most one atlabel block per label)
-  - the text is rendered in the block (and not in where the text is pared)
+  - the text is rendered just once, at the atlabel block definition (and not in where the text will be placed)

   ex:
     "{% def foo bar %}